Albin Rhomberg

 Rhomberg was among eight protesters who disrupted an ecumenical prayer service held as part of the inauguration of California Governor Pete Wilson on January 6, 1991.
 The protesters denounced Wilson's pro-choice stance at the Sacramento's Cathedral of the Blessed Sacrament and were placed under citizen's arrest before being booked at Sacramento County Jail.
 Rhomberg later sued Governor Wilson and others, alleging that his arrest violated his First and Fourth Amendment rights.

 Rhomberg was campaign spokesman for California Proposition 85 in 2006.
 The proposition sought to require parental notification and a 48-hour waiting period for anyone under 18 seeking an abortion.
 During the campaign Rhomberg argued that telephone recordings created by Life Dynamics "prove pretty unequivocally that Planned Parenthood is protecting men who sexually abuse children."
-In 2008 he was principal advisor for the California Proposition 4 campaign, which had the same goal.
+In 2008 he was a principal advisor for the California Proposition 4 campaign, which had the same goal.
 Both measures failed.
 In 2011 Rhomberg was the spokesperson for the Parental Notification Initiative Campaign.

 Rhomberg currently serves on the board of the Center for Medical Progress along with David Daleiden and Troy Newman.